chapmanmong/Project2/README.md

 ## Data Cleanse and Model Evaluation <a name="paragraph2"></a>
 ### Data Cleanse <a name="subparagraph4"></a>

-The following data cleanse rules have been applied to the source data set:
+The following data cleanse rules have been applied to the source data set after the entry of ticker code e.g. TSLA and ticker text e.g. tesla:

 1. Identified data set must be formatted correctly prior to use- Date format yyyy/mm/dd.
 2. The date range for source data is set to the maximum permitted for each source e.g. Twitter is 7 days, NewsAPI is 30 days, Alpaca is 6 months while Reddit is based on number of tweets.